Bellerophon: Family

-Bellerophon was the son of the mortal Eurynome (Eurymede) by either her husband, Glaucus, or Poseidon.
+Bellerophon was the son of the mortal Eurynome (or Eurymede) and Poseidon; having been raised by his foster father Glaukos.
 He was the brother of Deliades (also named Peiren or Alcimenes).

 Bellerophon was the father of Isander (Peisander), Hippolochus, and Laodamia (Deidamia or Hippodamia) by Philonoe, daughter of King Iobates of Lycia.
-Philonoe was also known under several other names: Alkimedousa, Anticleia, Pasandra or Cassandra.
+Philonoe was also known under several other names: Alkimedousa or Cassandra, Anticleia, or Pasandra.
 In some accounts, Bellerophon also fathered Hydissos by Asteria, daughter of Hydeus.

 Mythology

 The Iliad vi.155–203 contained an embedded narrative told by Bellerophon's grandson Glaucus (who was named after his great-grandfather), which recounted Bellerophon's myth.
-Bellerophon's father was Glaucus, who was the King of Potniae and son of Sisyphus.
-Bellerophon's grandsons Sarpedon and the younger Glaucus fought in the Trojan War.
-In Stephanus of Byzantium’s Ethnica, a genealogy was given for Chrysaor ("of the golden sword") that would make him a double of Bellerophon; he was called the son of Glaucus (son of Sisyphus).
-Chrysaor has no myth save that of his birth: from the severed neck of Medusa, who was with child by Poseidon, he and Pegasus both sprang at the moment of her death.
+In this narrative, Bellerophon's father was Glaucus, who was the King of Potniae and son of Sisyphus; Bellerophon's grandsons Sarpedon and the younger Glaucus fought in the Trojan War.

+In Stephanus of Byzantium's Ethnica, a genealogy was given for a figure named Chrysaor ("of the golden sword"), which would make him a double of Bellerophon: he was called the son of Glaucus (son of Sisyphus).
+Chrysaor has no myth besides that of his birth: from the severed neck of Medusa, who was with child by Poseidon, he and Pegasus were both born at the moment of her death.
 "From this moment we hear no more of Chrysaor, the rest of the tale concerning the stallion only... [who visited the spring of Pirene] perhaps also for his brother's sake, by whom in the end he let himself be caught, the immortal horse by his mortal brother."